scottserok/ruby_guide/widget_factory/README.md

 A web application that can make widgets.
 This app is an introduction to the Sinatra web framework and SQLite3 database engine.

-## Sinatra

-[Sinatra](http://sinatrarb.com/) is a DSL for quickly creating web applications in Ruby with minimal effort.

-## SQLite

-[SQLite](https://www.sqlite.org/index.html) is a small, fast, self-contained, high-reliability, full-featured, SQL database engine.
-SQLite reads and writes directly to ordinary disk files unlike most other SQL databases.
-Check out the full list of SQL features [on their website](https://www.sqlite.org/fullsql.html).

 ## Instructions

 Install the project dependencies with the `bundle install` command.